4.4

 Evidence.
 Screenshots, command output, and documentation proving the vulnerability exists.
 This is where your Module 3 documentation pays off.

 Remediation.
 Specific, actionable steps to fix the issue.
-Prioritized.
-With context about effort and trade-offs.
+Prioritized with context about effort and trade-offs.

 Five findings from the Navigating Security Corp engagement need severity ratings.
 Use the rubric to rate each one and justify your choice.